paymentwall/paymentwall.github.io/docs/desktop-paylet-widget-reference.md

 ```

 > This feature can be activated for your project if you email us at [devsupport@paymentwall.com](mailto:devsupport@paymentwall.com) with your project key.

+## Deep-linked payment system

+Deep-linked payment system means the pages of desired payment method are displayed into our widgets directly.

+It requires more operations, that is, you will need to build product selection page and payment methods selection page in your own application, but has a better payment experience for your customers.

+> We recommend you to use [Custom Price](/paylet/custom-price) with deep-linked payment system.

+Product selection page should be fairly easy to be finished on your side.
+Paymentwall provides [payment system API](/API-Reference#section-tools-payment-systems) which can help you with payment system selection page.
+Below are the steps:

+* Obtain the country code of your customer by ip address.
+You can also assign a static country code if your customer are all from a same country.

+* Use [payment system API](/API-Reference#section-tools-payment-systems) with the obtained country code to retrieve the list of payment methods activated in your project for the specific country.

+* In your payment methods selection page, combine using  ```img_url```, ```name``` with *radio button* or your preferred way to create available payment methods list.

+* Bind each available payment method with ```id```.
+When you are building widget, add ```ps``` in [optional parameter](/API-Reference#section-paylet-optional-parameter) as an additional parameter and set the value as ```id```.

+That's it, you have integrated deep-linked payment system into your application.